 |Weight||90kg (14st 2lb)|

-Jonny played in both Saxons games in 2012, making his debut against Ireland Wolfhounds, also appeared against Scotland A in February last year February and won his first full cap against Argentina at Buenos Aires last June.
+Jonny played in both Saxons games in 2012, making his debut against Ireland Wolfhounds, also appeared against Scotland A in February last year and won his first full cap against Argentina at Buenos Aires the following June.
 His RBS 6 Nations Championship debut against France in Paris in February lasted only eight minutes before he left the field with a broken nose but he played for 70 minutes against Scotland the following week.
 He was England's joint leading ball-carrier, along with Billy Twelvetrees, with 12 against Ireland at Twickenham the same month and gained 67 metres in all.
 Six of his seven caps were consecutive, up to and including the first Test against the All Blacks at Eden Park this June.

 Swindon-born Jonny became a regular member of Gloucester’s A League side in 2009-10, having made an initial breakthrough in pre-season with a memorable try in his second friendly match for Gloucester against Connacht.
 He made his competitive debut in the Heineken Cup in the Newport Gwent Dragons game two months later.